graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 This means that when building fields and arguments you can always reference a type by its name (using `build.getTypeByName('TypeNameHere')`).

-So `build.newWithHooks` no longer exists, instead you use the registration methods:
+Instead of `build.newWithHooks` you should use the registration methods (note that instead of passing the constructor as you did in `build.newWithHooks`, you choose the correctly named function):

-- `build.registerObjectType(typeName, scope, stepValidation, specCallback, origin)`
+- `build.registerObjectType(typeName, scope, specCallback, origin)`
-- `build.registerInterfaceType(typeName, scope, specCallback, reason)`
+- `build.registerInterfaceType(typeName, scope, specCallback, origin)`
-- `build.registerUnionType(typeName, scope, specCallback, reason)`
+- `build.registerUnionType(typeName, scope, specCallback, origin)`
-- `build.registerScalarType(typeName, scope, specCallback, reason)`
+- `build.registerScalarType(typeName, scope, specCallback, origin)`
-- `build.registerEnumType(typeName, scope, specCallback, reason)`
+- `build.registerEnumType(typeName, scope, specCallback, origin)`
-- `build.registerInputObjectType(typeName, scope, specCallback, reason)`
+- `build.registerInputObjectType(typeName, scope, specCallback, origin)`

-Note that `registerObjectType` is the odd one out here since it accepts the additional `stepValidation` option; this can be null or to a function that checks that the given step is of a suitable type for the type's plan resolvers to support.
+They each take 4 arguments:

+- `typeName` is the (unique) name of the type (this would typically come from an inflector)
+- `scope` is an object with any `GraphileBuild.Scope` data relevant to this hook, useful for other plugins to register hooks against the type
+- `specCallback` is a callback function that takes no arguments and returns the spec object.
+Spec objects are similar to the ones that would be used with GraphQL.js constructors, except they have an extra couple of optional convenience properties specific to Gra*fast*.
+- `origin` is a string describing where this type came from / why it exists - it's particularly handy when two types try and register the same name

 ### Example